chichengmessi/neural_ode_control/README.md

 - **Left side**: Rollout diagram showing trajectory evolution
 - **Right side**: Control signal used during that rollout

-The rollouts with the same controller being trained are performed in both:
+The rollouts with the same controller h_θ being trained are performed in both:
-- **Learned dynamics (g)**: The neural network's approximation of the system
+- **Learned dynamics (g_γ)**: The neural network's approximation of the system
 - **Ground truth dynamics (f)**: The actual system dynamics

 **Key Observations as Training Progresses:**

 - The learned dynamics becomes increasingly accurate compared to the ground truth (rollout lines converge)
 - The control quality improves as the system gets closer to the target state
-- Through mutual supervision between the dynamics learner and controller networks, the model simultaneously learns optimal control and system dynamics
+- Through mutual supervision between the dynamics learner g_γ and controller h_θ networks, the model simultaneously learns optimal control and system dynamics

 ![Learning Process](assets/learning_process.gif)